 - In 2016, there were 4,80,652 road accidents which claimed 1,50,785 lives and left 4,94,624 individuals injured.

 - In 2017, there was a decrease in the number of accidents.
 However, numbers were still high with 4,64,910 accidents claiming the lives of 1,47,913 individuals and leaving 4,70,975 injured.

 Source of information: Road Accidents in India, 2015, Government of India, Ministry of Road Transport and Highways, Transport Research Wing.

 All these raise a very important question - How safe are our children when they travel on our roads?

 During the infant and toddler stages, children live sheltered lives under the constant care of their parents.
 Their tiny world is limited to their homes.
 But, when they start going to school, their world expands to include their neighbourhood, school, roads and other public places.
 This is when they are exposed to the dangers on the road, thanks to the chaotic traffic, and their safety becomes a major concern.
 No matter what mode of transport they choose, no matter who escorts them, their safety is always a matter of worry and anxiety.

-Isn’t that appalling?
 So, what is your role here as a parent?
 How do you make sure your child stays safe on the road and at the same time does not pose a threat to others’ safety?
-The first step is to impart the basics of road safety to your child.
+The first step is to be aware of safety rules for children and impart the basics of road safety to your child.

-Here are 10 road safety rules to teach your child:
+Here are 10 road safety tips for kids: